 The Act does not specify places where cats are prohibited, and therefore, if Council wishes to have such areas, it is required to be addressed by a local law.
-Whilst the Act does not prescribe where a CPA can be created, it should be noted that in reviewing other local governments' local laws, CPAs were generally only provided for national parks and reserves and large bushland parks and recreation areas for protection from cats.
+Whilst the Act does not prescribe where a CPA can be created, it should be noted that in reviewing other local governments' local laws, CPAs were generally only provided for national parks and reserves and large bushland parks and recreation areas.